 Live: Tat2X Blog

-How to enter onsen with tattoos?
+How can you enter onsens in Japan with tattoos?

 Image of an outdoor Onsen